Last updated:

 Online sources

-Archive of European Integration: this website, provided by the University of Pittsburgh, makes available many COM documents, including some that are not on EUR-Lex.
+The Archive of European Integration, provided by the University of Pittsburgh, includes many COM documents.

-Westlaw UK: has COM documents from around the mid-1990s onwards, under 'Preparatory Acts' (the EU collection is accessed via the 'More' tab on Westlaw UK).
+Westlaw UK has COM documents from around the mid-1990s onwards, under 'Preparatory Acts'.

-Lexis®Library: has COM documents from around the mid-1990s onwards, under 'EU Materials' (see alphabetical index on Sources tab).
+Lexis+ UK has COM documents from around the mid-1990s onwards, under 'EU Materials'.

 Printed sources

 IALS holds some printed COM documents of legal interest: see Library Catalogue.
-Each COM doc has its own catalogue record; most, but not all, COM docs have the same IALS classmark: RES FOL GO1.A1.J.45.
+Each COM doc has its own catalogue record; most, but not all, of them have the classmark RES FOL GO1.A1.J.45.

 As well as being published individually by the EU, COM documents were reproduced in the Official Journal C Series until 2003.
-Proposals for legislation (a type of COM doc) appeared in the OJ C without the explanatory memorandum that is found in the individual COM doc version.
+The OJ C versions of proposals for legislation (a type of COM doc) do not include the explanatory memoranda found in the individual COM doc versions.

 Online sources